 - Be aware of common grant fraud schemes.
-This knowledge is the best way to reduce or even eliminate the risk of fraud. - Adopt effective fraud risk-management efforts within your organization, and encourage other recipients or subrecipients of your award to do the same in order to prevent and detect fraud as early as possible.
+This knowledge is the best way to reduce or even eliminate the risk of fraud. - Adopt effective fraud risk-management efforts within your organization, and encourage your subrecipients of your award to do the same in order to prevent and detect fraud as early as possible.